 Preferred generic and generic drugs listed in the formulary will be subject to the generic drug Copayment or Coinsurance listed under "Copayment and Coinsurance for Medicare Part D drugs" in this "Outpatient Prescription Drugs, Supplies, and Supplements" section.
 Preferred and nonpreferred brandname drugs and specialty tier drugs listed in the formulary will be subject to the brand-name Copayment or Coinsurance listed under "Copayment and Coinsurance for Medicare Part D drugs" in this "Outpatient Prescription Drugs, Supplies, and Supplements" section.
-Please note that sometimes a drug may appear more than once on our 2023

-Comprehensive Formulary.
-This is because different

-Comprehensive Formulary.
-This is because different restrictions or cost-sharing may apply based on factors such as the strength, amount, or form of the drug prescribed by your health care provider (for instance, 10 mg versus 100 mg; one per day versus two per day; tablet versus liquid).
+Please note that sometimes a drug may appear more than once on our 2024 Comprehensive Formulary.
+This is because different restrictions or cost-sharing may apply based on factors such as the strength, amount, or form of the drug prescribed by your health care provider (for instance, 10 mg versus 100 mg; one per day versus two per day;

 You can get updated information about the drugs our plan covers by visiting our website at kp.org/seniorrx.
-You may also call Member Services to find out if your drug is on the formulary or to request an updated copy of our formulary.
+You may also call Member Services to find out if your tablet versus liquid).

+drug is on the formulary or to request an updated copy of our formulary.